wp-plugins/portfolio-mgmt/readme.txt

 * `taxonomy-wap8-portfolio-tags.php` - This template should be used for customized Portfolio Tags taxonomy view.

 Please see the WordPress Codex for detailed information about template hierarchies at http://codex.wordpress.org/Template_Hierarchy.

+For more information about installation and usage, please read this [blog post](http://erikford.me/plugins/portfolio-mgmt-plugin/).

 == Installation ==